pascalbros/Oculus-Linkintosh/README.md

 I own the Oculus Quest 2, but it should work with all the VR headsets.

-I didn't tried on Linux but it should work there as well, the websocket client is based on `System.Net.WebSockets.ClientWebSocket`.
+I haven't tried on Linux yet, but it should work there as well.
+The websocket client is based on `System.Net.WebSockets.ClientWebSocket`.

 ## Streaming